dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 Progress moves fast in this industry.
 It was soon after 2011 that our conversations shifted from explaining and justifying PaaS, towards primarily deeper discussions and engagements about real projects, and lines between IaaS and PaaS started to blur.
 It was increasingly more about composing capabilities into cloud projects, regardless which 'cloud model' a particular implementation uses.
 Application projects were composing services and features built on IaaS and PaaS options.
 It was no longer IaaS or PaaS; it was IaaS AND PaaS.
 Furthermore, there was increasing maturity around hybrid cloud approaches so even the lines with on-premises environments were blurring.

-Thus this diagram is no longer part of my standard cloud computing presentations.
+Hence this diagram was no longer part of my standard cloud computing presentations.
 However, it continues to be referenced and used widely in cloud computing literature in many forms.
 Some of the core content has been updated frequently over the years, but it's interesting to see how this diagram is still being used by people today.

 A simple image search on "iaas paas" would yield hundreds of hits from all kinds of sources around the world, and many kinds of variations and flavors, and in different languages.
 Some people claimed to have created this view, while some credited "the Internet"; though it's kind of funny to see how this unit of work took on a life of its own.